 But it’s also best to bring extras you like, such as extra cheese, snacks, salami, chocolate, vodka, etc.

 What clothing and gear do you need for the Ala Kul Lake trek?

 Firstly, obviously mountains mean even in summer you need to carry warm, rain-proof gear such as a fleece jacket with a Gore-Tex outer shell.

 Also, a warm hat, gloves, thermals, sun-hat & block is essential.

-Drinking water is often available on route via clean mountain rivers.
+You can get drinking water via clean mountain rivers.

 BUT check beforehand, and always carry a few liters.